While you may still be shivering away in August in Melbourne, there’s still plenty to do to keep you entertained, informed and warm!

 Melbourne weather in August

 It’s still chilly!
-The average temperature in Melbourne in August hovers between 8°C and 16°C during the day, but it can get a lot colder than that.
+The average temperature in Melbourne in August hovers between 8°C and 16°C during the day, but it can get a lot colder than that – the lowest temperature recorded last year was 1.6°C!

-There’s usually not many huge rainfalls, but you can expect a little rain on around 9 days of the month.
+There’s usually not many huge rainfalls, but you can expect a little rain – we had rain on 12 days of the month in May 2025.

 Check the upcoming Melbourne weather forecast online, and read my full guide to winter in Melbourne.